She was cropped out of a photo of white climate activists. Now, she says it's time to stop erasing African voices - Local News 8

 She added in a video statement: “It was the first time in my life that I understood the definition of the word ‘racism.’ “

-AP at first said cropping Nakate out of the photo as “purely a composition” decision but later apologized in a series of statements, saying it had made a “terrible mistake.”

-AP later announced on Monday that the incident had prompted soul searching within the organization and that it would expand diversity training for employees.
+he incident prompted soul searching within the organization, according to an AP news story.
+The story reported that the AP intended to expand diversity training for employees.

 Nakate says the experience left her feeling “sad and worthless,” because not only was she initially cropped out of the AP image, her presence was also not reported in initial versions of an article on the conference.

-Note: Correction: An earlier version of this story mis-attributed information to statements from the Associated Press.
-This has been corrected.